What is breast cancer?

 Causes of breast cancer in men

-Because breast cancer in men is rare, most men who have these risk factors will never develop it.
+The exact cause of breast cancer is unknown.
+But certain things can increase the chance of developing it.
+These are called risk factors.
+Because breast cancer in men is rare, most men who have these risk factors will never develop breast cancer.

 Diagnosis of breast cancer in men

 You usually start by seeing your GP.
-They will examine you and refer you to a breast clinic.
-You should get an appointment within 2 weeks.
+They will examine you and refer you to a breast clinic to see a specialist.

 At the breast clinic

-You will see a specialist breast doctor or a nurse practitioner.
-You may also see a breast care nurse.
+At the clinic, you will see a specialist breast doctor or nurse.
+You may also see a specialist breast nurse.
 They usually ask you if:

-• you have had any other breast problems
+• you have had any other breast or health problems

-The doctor or nurse will examine your breast and the lymph nodes in your armpits and around your neck.
+The doctor or nurse will examine your chest area.
+They will also check the lymph nodes in your armpits and above your collarbone.
+After this, they will explain which tests you need.

 Tests

-After your examination, your doctor or nurse will tell you what tests you need:
+After your examination, your doctor or nurse will tell you what tests you need.
+These may include:

 • Breast ultrasound